Advance care planning

 Working out what is in your ‘best interests’ means taking into account:

-- the views of your family, key professional carers and other people you have appointed to act for you.
+- the views of your family, key professional carers and other people you have chosen to act for you

 - any information about what your views might have been about the issue at hand, including your earlier advance care planning.